-- The risk of being a victim of actual or threatened violence at work in 2012/13 is similar to the last few years with an estimated 1.4 per cent of working adults the victims of one or more violent incidents at work (CSEW).
+- the risk of being a victim of actual or threatened violence at work is similar to the last five years with an estimated 1.1% of working adults the victims of one or more violent incidents at work (CSEW)

-- The 2012/13 CSEW found that 1.2 per cent of women and 1.6 per cent of men were victims of violence at work once or more during the year prior to their interview.
+- the 2013/14 CSEW estimated that 1.0% of women and 1.2% of men were victims of violence at work once or more during the year prior to their interview

-- It is estimated that 60% of victims reported one incident of work related violence whilst 16% experienced two incidents of work related violence and 24% experienced three or more incidents in 2012/13.
+- it is estimated that 56% of victims reported one incident of work related violence whilst 17% experienced two incidents of work related violence and 27% experienced three or more incidents

-- Strangers were the offenders in 60 per cent of cases of workplace violence.
-Among incidents where the offender was known, the offenders were most likely to be clients or a member of the public known through work.
+- strangers were the offenders in 56% of the reported incidents of workplace violence.
+Among the 44% of incidents where the offender was known, the offenders were most likely to be clients or a member of the public known through work.

-- The survey found 51 per cent of assaults at work resulted in injury, with minor bruising or a black eye accounting for the majority of the injuries recorded.
+- the survey found 72 % per cent of violence at work resulted in no physical injury.
+Of the remaining 28 % of cases, minor bruising or a black eye accounted for the majority of the injuries recorded.

 - in 2013/14 there were 4 936 RIDDOR reports of injuries to employees involving acts of violence in Great Britain (one fatality, 866 major or specified injuries, and 4 069 over-7-day injuries).
 More information on over 7-day injuries is available.